 As other states have imposed restrictive conditions lists for which roughly 2% of the state population qualifies, there is a huge portion of the patient population that has the potential to benefit from cannabis that is not being touched by those restrictive laws.
-Our amendment defines medicinal use more broadly, allowing the decision of whether medicinal cannabis is right to the individual and their doctor.
+The cannabis amendment is for adult use, allowing the decision of whether medicinal cannabis is right to the individual and their doctor.
 Interestingly, states with medical cannabis systems generally experience a 25% drop in opiate overdose deaths; with this amendment, access to this scientifically-proven pain reliever has the potential to make a dent in Ohio’s 46 overdose deaths that occur tragically each and every week.

 WHAT ABOUT OHIO’S FARMERS AND HEMP’S POTENTIAL?

 We are cognizant and deeply respectful of the role the crop hemp played in our country’s establishment and the potential it holds to help launch us into a sustainable future, as well as the rights of farmers to grow.
-This amendment would legalize hemp production and commerce for all of Ohio’s entrepreneurs.
+This amendment would level the playing field for hemp production and commerce for all of Ohio’s entrepreneurs.

 WHAT ABOUT OHIO SMALL BUSINESS PERSONS?

-Our amendment protects the fundamental right for for Ohioans 21-year-of age to participate in a fair and open process for determining business licensing structures.
-We intend to collect signatures for a citizen-initiated statute to fill in regulations for business licensing that promote small businesses — we guaranteed this by ensuring the right to equal access, ownership, and employment for all Ohioans.
+Our amendment protects the fundamental right for Ohio adults to participate in a fair and open process for determining business licensing structures.
+We guaranteed this by ensuring the right to equal access, ownership, and employment for all Ohioans.

 WHAT ABOUT THE CHILDREN?